Agenda

 Risks & Retirement:

-• Key technical milestones from now through demo to deployment
+• Key technical and engineering milestones from demonstration through FOAK deployment

-• What are the risks and what retires them
+• What are the principal risks and what retires them

 Milestones & Revaluation Events: